 Introduction

-Every year, in the late summer or early fall, massive non-toxic red water blooms form in the Columbia River Estuary.
-These blooms consist of both cryptophyte algae and the mixotrophic ciliate, Mesodinium major, previously referred to as Mesodinium rubrum (= Myrionecta rubra) (Lohmann, 1908; Jankowski, 1976).
-M. major and M. rubrum are among the marine microzooplankton that have been observed to harbor the plastids of their cryptophyte algae prey, allowing these predators to function as mixotrophs, capable of utilizing both phagotrophic and photosynthetic mechanisms to acquire carbon (Crawford, 1989).
-The specifics of the M. major-cryptophyte relationship though, have not yet been determined with certainty.
-It is unclear as to whether the cryptophytes inside M. major remain endosymbionts (Hansen and Fenchel, 2006; Hansen et al., 2012), or if the organelles are being “stolen” from the cryptophytes, as in the processes of kleptoplasty and karyoklepty (Gustafson et al., 2000; Johnson et al., 2007).
-But without an M. major isolate from the Columbia River Estuary to use in controlled laboratory experiments, investigations into the details of this specific predator-prey relationship remain limited to field studies on the bloom.

-The Columbia River Estuary is highly influenced by both tidal forcing and the seasonality of freshwater discharge, which results in an extended summer saltwater intrusion (Chawla et al., 2008).
-This saltwater intrusion and subsequent temporary decrease in turbulence has recently been shown, along with coinciding neap tides, to correlate with the initiation of the yearly Mesodinium sp. bloom in the estuary (Herfort et al., 2011a).
-But reasons for the timing, patchiness, and persistence of the bloom are still not yet fully understood.

-Past research on the estuary has focused largely on understanding the dynamics of the M. major, but it has been hypothesized that the cryptophytes may be important in controlling the bloom, as they are both a source of prey and photosynthetic ability to the ciliate.
-Chloroplasts originating from the cryptophyte, Teleaulax amphioexa, are found inside the M. major in the Columbia River Estuary, conferring photosynthetic capabilities (Herfort et al., 2011b).
-Weekly counts of M. major and cryptophyte cells during a red tide bloom in 2011 showed that the abundance of small (<5 um) “Teleaulax-like” cryptophytes declined just prior to an increase in M. major abundance, suggesting active predation by M. major or another zooplankton (Peterson et al., 2012).
-Though free-living T. amphioexa are overall low in number during the red tide blooms (Herfort et al., 2011b), the presence and growth dynamics of these cryptophytes have the potential to be key factors in the proliferation of their ciliate predator.

-This intent of this study is to monitor the dynamics of the cryptophyte populations in the Columbia River Estuary in an attempt to better understand their role the bloom.
-The specific questions that this study will address include:

--What are the effects of environmental conditions, such as nutrient availability, temperature, salinity, and light, on the physiology of the cryptophyte populations, and how does their physiology change over both tidal cycles, and the course of the bloom?

--Is there a relationship between cryptophyte physiology and the dynamics of M. major?
+Every year, in the late summer - early fall, massive non-toxic red water blooms form in the Columbia River Estuary.
+These blooms consist of both cryptophyte algae prey, Teleaulax amphioexa, and the mixotrophic ciliate zooplankton, Mesodinium major, previously referred to as Mesodinium rubrum (= Myrionecta rubra) (Lohmann, 1908; Jankowski, 1976).
+This ciliate has been observed to harbor the plastids of their cryptophyte algae, conferring this zooplankton the ability to photosynthesize in addition to grazing to acquire carbon (Crawford, 1989).
+The Columbia River Estuary (CRE) is highly influenced by both tidal forcing and the seasonality of freshwater discharge, which results in an extended summer saltwater intrusion (Chawla et al., 2008).
+This saltwater intrusion and subsequent temporary decrease in turbulence, along with coinciding neap tides, has been shown to correlate with the initiation of the yearly Mesodinium sp. bloom in the estuary (Herfort et al., 2011a).
+Past research on the CRE has focused largely on understanding the dynamics of the M. major, and it has been hypothesized that the cryptophytes may be important in controlling the bloom, as they are both a source of prey and confers photosynthetic ability to the ciliate.
+Weekly counts of M. major and cryptophyte cells during a red tide bloom in 2011 showed that the abundance of small (<5 um) “Teleaulax-like” cryptophytes declined just prior to an increase in M. major abundance, suggesting active predation by M. major (Peterson et al., 2012).
+Though free-living T. amphioexa are overall low in number during the red tide blooms (Herfort et al., 2011b), the presence and growth dynamics of these cryptophytes have the potential to be key factors in the population growth of the ciliate M. major.
+To the best of our knowledge, this study is the first to monitor the dynamics of the both cryptophyte and ciliate populations in the Columbia River Estuary.
+More specifically, this study will ask these two interconnected questions: 1) What are the effects of environmental conditions, such as nutrient availability, temperature, salinity, and light, on the growth of the cryptophyte populations? and 2) How the growth of the cryptophyte prey affect the dynamics of M. major?

-To answer these questions, we have monitored the abundances of a cryptophyte population continuously during a red tide bloom in the Columbia River Estuary from September-October 2013, and have estimated division rates of the combined populations of cryptophytes using a size structured division rate model from Sosik et al. (2003).
-In addition, M. major abundances were determined using FlowCAM, with daily counts of the ciliate.
-The abundances of T. amphioexa were estimated weekly, using qPCR.
+To answer these questions, we have monitored the abundances and size distribution of a cryptophyte population continuously 5 days a week for 4 weeks in September – October 2013 during a red tide bloom in the Columbia River Estuary.
+We estimated daily-averaged division rates of the combined populations of cryptophytes based on the size distribution using a size structured division rate model (Sosik et al. 2003).

+MODEL TESTED ON SYN AND PRO, NOT CRYPTO, SO LAB VALIDATION NEEDED.

+Daily M. major abundances were determined using FlowCAM, while .abundances of T. amphioexa were estimated once a week using qPCR.

+TELL WHY YOU measure M. major T. amphioxea abundance…

 Methods